Courtship: Commercial courtship services

 As technology has progressed, so too have the methods of courtship.
 In online courtship, individuals create profiles where they disclose personal information, photographs, hobbies, interests, religion and expectations.
 Then the user can search through hundreds of thousands of accounts and connect with multiple people at once which in return, gives the user more options and more opportunity to find what meets their standards.
 Online courtship has influenced the idea of choice.
 In Modern Romance: An Investigation, Aziz Ansari states that one third of marriages in the United States between 2005 and 2012 met through online courtship services.

 Today there are hundreds of sites to choose from and websites designed to fit specific needs such as Match, eHarmony, OkCupid, Zoosk, and ChristianMingle.
 Mobile apps, such as Grindr and Tinder allow users to upload profiles that are then judged by others on the service; one can either swipe right on a profile (indicating interest) or swipe left (which presents another possible mate).

 Technology

-Map showing the most popular social media applications, by country; Facebook is dominant in 2019.

-The Internet is shaping the way new generations meet; Facebook, Skype, WhatsApp, and other applications have made remote connections possible.
+The Internet has become a medium through which people connect.
+Instagram, Facebook, Skype, Snapchat, WhatsApp, and many other applications may facilitate remote connections.

 Online courtship tools are an alternate way to meet potential mates.
-Many people use smartphone apps such as Tinder, Grindr, or Bumble which allow a user to accept or reject another user with a single swipe of a finger.
+Many people use online dating mobile apps such as Tinder, Grindr, or Bumble which allow a user to accept or reject another user with a single swipe of a finger.
 Some critics have suggested that matchmaking algorithms are imperfect and are "no better than chance" for the task of identifying acceptable partners.
 Others have suggested that the speed and availability of emerging technologies may be undermining the possibility for couples to have long-term meaningful relationships when finding a replacement partner has potentially become too easy.